aksommerville/pebble/README.md

 ## TODO

-- [x] pbltool pack: User-defined resource compilers.
-- - I think we can skip this?
-Force clients to build up a secondary intermediate set if they need pre-processing.
-- [x] pbltool unbundle html: Capture icon from `<link>` if present.
 - [ ] pbltool serve
-- [ ] xegl: Use GLES2 or GL2, currently GL1 as an expedient.
 - [ ] Remaining Linux drivers: drmgx, bcm, asound, pulse
 - [ ] MacOS drivers.
 - [ ] Windows drivers.